Nothing but spoilers

 So imagine my concern when, after that soul-crushing plea to yet another father figure he feels abandoned by (I’m glaring at you, Chuck!), his only outburst is punching a sign before he falls silent.

-Sam is keeping him on his feet, keeping him fighting for now.
+Sam was keeping him on his feet, keeping him fighting until they got their win.